garrandall/popular-music-data/tracks/frankie-and-johnny-the-greenwood-county-singers.md

 Done me wrong

 The bartender said, Frankie
-You know I wont tell you no lie
+You know I won't tell you no lie
 He left here about a minute ago
 With a gal named Alice Fry
 He's your man but he's